 CSR stands for Corporate Social Responsibility.
-It is a concept that companies work with to contribute to a better society.
-This is done by working with social and environmental responsibilities.
-More so, it is common that this type of work is in, or in relation to, a developing nation.
-Generally, this is also were these issues are the most visible.
+Today, it is a standard part of most sustainable businesses.
+It helps companies contribute to a better society by working with social and environmental issues.
+More so, CSR tends to concern developing nations.
+Generally, this is also where these issues are the most visible.

-CSR springs from the idea that a company should take responsibility.
-This is reflected in social and environmental initiatives, as well economic ones.
-Therefore, one can split up the responsibilities in 3 parts: financial-, environmental- and social.
-Today, these parts align perfectly with the sustainability goals of the UN (the so called SDGs).
-Partly due to this, CSR has become a normalized and somewhat expected part of any sustainable business.
+CSR is about companies taking responsibility.
+By engaging in social, environmental and economic improvements.
+Therefore, one can divide it into three parts: financial-, environmental- and social.
+Today, these parts align well with the SDGs of the UN.
+Due to this, CSR is a normal and expected part of any sustainable business.

-Another important dimension of CSR is the ethical responsibility.
-Other examples are human rights, labor rights and corruption.
-When a company works actively with some of the mentioned parts, they are addressing their Corporate Social Responsibilities.
-In other words, they are developing their business models to align with a more sustainable world.
+The concept includes ethical aspects, labour rights and corruption.
+When companies work with some of these subjects, they work with their Corporate Social Responsibilities.
+In other words, they are aligning their business models with a more sustainable world.

-As mentioned, there are 3 main parts of CSR: social, environmental and economic responsibility.
-The social responsibility tackles the sometimes negative effects that a company can have on people.
-There are various international agreements and conventions that guide this work.
+As mentioned, there are three main parts of CSR.
+These are the social, environmental and economic responsibilities.
+The social part concerns how companies respect human rights.
+More so, various international agreements and conventions guide this work.
 Two examples are the Universal Declaration of Human Rights and the ILOs agreements on employee rights.

-The financial responsibility is about the company’s way of doing business.
-Naturally, it is crucial for the business to be profitable to enable social and environmental responsibility.
+Financial responsibility is about the company’s way of doing business.
+Naturally, the business must be profitable to enable social and environmental responsibility.
 Corruption is a common issue within this subject.

 Other relevant facts